pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 ## Capturing Current State of Resources

 Now, Pulumi is _great_ at creating new infrastructure from scratch via code.
 But this wasn’t a from-scratch situation.
-We had to migrate existing resources - GitHub teams - to Pulumi, without disrupting anyone’s access.
+We had to migrate existing resources---GitHub teams---to Pulumi, without disrupting anyone’s access.

 Enter [Pulumi Import](https://www.pulumi.com/docs/reference/cli/pulumi_import/).

-What Pulumi Import does, in a nutshell, is find existing infrastructure by unique ID (in the github provider’s case, the team ID), and add them to a Pulumi Stack.
+What Pulumi Import does, in a nutshell, is find existing infrastructure by unique ID (in the GitHub provider’s case, the team ID), and add them to a Pulumi Stack.
 You can find the specific import instructions on the registry documentation for each resource.
 In this case we want the [GitHub import instructions](https://www.pulumi.com/registry/packages/github/api-docs/team/#import).

 ```bash
 $ pulumi import github:index/team:Team animals 1234567